Green Button 2.0

 The next steps:

-Following the complete evaluation and analysis of the feedback from the second round of consultation, and based on the recommendations of the expert advisory council, the final version of the requirements will be decided by the scheme owner.
-The decision on the implementation lies with the scheme owner, the Federal Ministry for Economic Cooperation and Development.
+Following the complete evaluation and analysis of the feedback from the second round of consultation, and based on the recommendations of the expert advisory council, the final version of the requirements have be decided upo by the scheme owner.
+The decision on the implementation lies with the scheme owner, the German Federal Ministry for Economic Cooperation and Development.

 Development of the draft version of the requirements